ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/rak9155/datasheet.md

 The module is stored in an incompletely charged state, typically around 40% SOC.
 Product storage environment requirements are as follows:

-- Storage temperature: storage time < 3 months, then stored at -30° C ~ 50° C, 40%SOC; Storage time > 3 months, then 0 ~ 25° C, 40%SOC;
+- Storage temperature: storage time < 3 months, then stored at -30°&nbsp;C ~ 50°&nbsp;C, 40%SOC; Storage time > 3 months, then 0 ~ 25°&nbsp;C, 40%SOC;
 - Storage humidity: humidity is 2%RH~ 90%RH, it is recommended to store in the range of no more than 85%RH;
 - Storage environment: The product should be stored in a clean, ventilated, and cool environment, avoiding direct sunlight, high temperature, corrosive gas, severe vibration, mechanical shock and heavy pressure; away from heat source; altitude is less than 1500 meters, atmospheric pressure is 86 ~ 106 kPa.
 - Maintenance: In a dry and ventilated environment, recharge is required once every 1 month during storage; the maintenance test method during product storage is as follows: